bagder/http2-explained/en/part8.md

 ### 8.3.3 Others

-curl and libcurl support insecure http2 as well as the TLS based using on one out of several different TLS libraries.
+curl and libcurl support insecure http2 as well as the TLS based using one of several different TLS libraries.

-Wireshark supports http2.
-The perfect tool for analyzing http2 network traffic.
+Wireshark supports http2, and is the perfect tool for analyzing http2 network traffic.

 ## 8.4.
 Common critiques of http2